Cognitive Ability and Tournament Entry: Evidence from Three Korean Populations: Understanding the Experimental Results through the Lens of a Choice Model with Probability Weighting

 Figure \ref{Fig_Nsafe} shows the histograms of the number of safe choices out of the ten pairs of lotteries.
 In each group, there is substantial heterogeneity across subjects.
 There are more extreme types among the NK subjects than the SK subjects: 28 NK subjects (respectively, 9 SK subjects) selected none of safe choices, while 19 NK subjects (respectively, 1 SK subject) chose all of safe choices.
 The KC subjects also show a high proportion of choosing all risky options (10 out of 72 KC subjects).
 Table \ref{Tab_structural_results_03} confirms the patterns observed in Figure \ref{Fig_Nsafe}.
 It is interesting to observe that the negative NK coefficient becomes even larger in the absolute value after controlling for the Raven score.
 In general, none of age, female and the Raven score explain the number of safe choices, resulting in the R-squared of only 0.04.\footnote{In the literature, \citet{Dohmen:2010} find that greater risk aversion is associated with lower cognitive ability, whereas \citet{AHTW:2016} report evidence suggesting that this relation might be spurious.
 In Table \ref{Tab_structural_results_03}, we do not find any evidence that the Raven test score is negatively correlated with the number of safe options.
 When we regress the extreme lottery choice (equals one if either $\textrm{Safe}_i = 0$ or $\textrm{Safe}_i = 10$ is true; zero otherwise) on the same covariates as in column (3) of Table \ref{Tab_structural_results_03}, the estimated coefficient for the Raven score is $-0.061$ with a standard error of $0.024$, hinting that lower cognitive ability may be associated with extreme choice.
 However, our experimental design does not allow us to determine whether it is mainly due to mistakes from lower cognitive ability or genuine differences in the underlying preferences.} Recall that the utility function over money is $u_i \left( x \right) =x^{\alpha_i }$.
 In what follows, we do not attempt to estimate $u_i(x)$ in an elaborate way, but we simply classify subjects based on the number of safe lottery choices by assigning different values of $\alpha_i$:

 where $\textrm{Safe}_i$ is the number of safe choices for subject $i$.
 This utility specification is broadly in line with \cite{Holt:Laury:02}'s risk-aversion classifications based on lottery choices (see Table 3 in their paper).
-The main purpose of adopting the heterogenous utility function via \eqref{hetero-risk-aversion} is to alleviate the misspecification issues of using a homogenous utility function, thereby allowing us to estimate preference for competition more credibly.
+The main purpose of adopting the heterogeneous utility function via \eqref{hetero-risk-aversion} is to alleviate the misspecification issues of using a homogeneous utility function, thereby allowing us to estimate preference for competition more credibly.

 In view of \eqref{struc:model:spec}, the systematic component of determining the incentive scheme is

 which can be approximated by the following utility difference:

 Furthermore, we decompose $\phi_i$ into the two parts: observed heterogeneity ($z_i'\beta$) and unobserved heterogeneity ($v_i$).
 This leads to a regression model of $\mathbb{I}(d_i = TS)$ on $\textrm{UDiff}_i $ and $z_i$.
 We instrument $\textrm{UDiff}_i$ with the random bonus ($b_i$) or the empirical winning probability ($\mathrm{EWP}_i$) because it is highly likely that $\textrm{UDiff}_i$ is measured with error.